LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

             # REPLACE GITHUB_USERNAME and GITHUB_REPONAME with your own values.
             # This is needed for the workflow_call event to complete successfully.
             uses: GITHUB_USERNAME/GITHUB_REPONAME/.github/workflows/python-app.yml@main

-    To use the supplied workflow, [docker-publish.yml](./docker-publish.yml), move it into the `.github/workflows` directory.

-    In either case, edit the file so that the values for `GITHUB_USERNAME` and `GITHUB_REPONAME` are replaced to use your own username and repo name.

     Additionally, add permissions for the integration workflow.
 After the `uses` block, add: